Pastoral Care at Oakwood

 Personal Development at Oakwood

 Our regular school assemblies provide excellent opportunities to come together to reflect, celebrate and broaden our pupils’ knowledge of the world.
-We celebrate many Christian festivals and national events through the school year:
+We celebrate many festivals and national events through the school year:

 - Harvest Festival